 2. Cameron Easton.
-Our beautiful toddler who never stops moving!
+Our beautiful and busy 3 year old who never stops moving!
 His laugh and sense of adventure make us smile everyday and fill us with an unimaginable love.
-Even as a toddler, he lives his life with so much energy and persistance that I can't imagine anything in life will hold him down.
+Even at age 3, he lives his life with so much energy and persistance that I can't imagine anything in life will hold him down.
 Cameron is always on the go.
 He is a busy climber and adventure seeker who loves to be social with other kids and the outisde world.
 When he was just 10 months, he began his vest treatments and sits patiently on our laps for over 200 hours a month through the whole process.
 He has taken pancreatic enzymes since he was 8 days old.
 I look at his beautiful face and know that with all the support and research, there is a real possibiity that he will see a cure in his life.

 Although we have our 2 reasons for walking, there are other reasons too.
 There are approximately 30,000 Americans living with cystic fibrosis.
 They are moms, dads, sisters, brothers, daughters, sons, friends, and co-workers who struggle every day just to breathe.
 We walk for our own kids and for them too.
 I hope you will support us in our efforts.